Filters

 The Show descendants filter is not part of the Advanced filter and is only available for certain entities.

-In the Backlog and Quality modules, you can toggle the following options:
+In the Backlog and Quality modules, you can switch between the following options:

 • Show only direct descendants.
 Displays only children of the selected node in the Backlog or Application Modules tree.